Pearl GTL: Cost

 In 2003, the project cost was estimated to be US$5 billion.
 However, after facing huge cost escalation, it was reported to be $18 billion in 2007, and, according to QatarEnergy sources, final project cost is expected to reach as high as $24 billion.
 Because Shell's contract provided them with the input gas for free, the project was calculated to be viable once the price of oil exceeded $40 per barrel.

-Project company

-The project is a Production Sharing Agreement (PSA) between QatarEnergy and Shell.

 GTL fuel

 The primary products of the Pearl GTL plant is naphtha and transport fuels, with paraffins and lubricant oils as smaller by-products of the process.
 The transport fuel can be used in existing light and heavy diesel engines and has been shown to have a number of benefits, such as lower emissions and engine performance enhancement.